Galapagos Safari Camp

 Quick Facts

-Number of Rooms: Nine Safari Tents and one family suite
+Number of Rooms: Nine Safari Tents and one Family Suite

-Room Categories: There are three room categories: one family suite 114m² (70m² interior, 44m² private deck), two family safari tents at 90m² (70m² interior, 20m² private deck), seven safari tents at 70m² (56m² interior, 14m² private deck)
+Room Categories: There are three room categories: one Family Suite at 114m² (70m² interior, 44m² private deck), two Family Safari Tents at 90m² (70m² interior, 20m² private deck), seven Safari Tents at 70m² (56m² interior, 14m² private deck)

 Booking Options: Experiences are tailored to suit guests’ needs and preferences.
 The final cost will vary based on personal selections.